elenderg/PAL-1000/instruções de compilação.md

+# PART 1
 This is the first part.
 It assumes familiarity with Plain English and the CAL-4700 development environment.
 Let me know how you do with it.
 Ask any questions that come to mind.
 When developing a compiler and integrated development environment, we need to keep three "generations" in mind:

-The CAL-4700: The program we're using to do the development.
+The *CAL-4700*: The program we're using to do the development.

-The CAL-4700's son: The program we're developing.
+The *CAL-4700's son*: The program we're developing.

-The CAL-4700's son's daughter: The program we hope to compile with our new program.
+The *CAL-4700's son's daughter*: The program we hope to compile with our new program.
 So let's get to it.

 1. Start up the CAL-4700.exe.
 2. Find the CAL-4700 directory, and use the Duplicate command to make a copy.
-When asked to name the copy, enter "CAL-4700's son" just like that, but without the quotes.
+When asked to name the copy, enter "*CAL-4700's son*" just like that, but without the quotes.
 This will keep the two directories next to each other in the Finder, and will be a constant reminder of the son's roots.
 3. Open up the new "CAL-4700's son" directory, and delete the CAL-4700.exe.
 4. Open up the six source files in the son's directory.
 The quick way is to just drag-select them all, and hit ENTER.
 5. In the Desktop file, find this line...

 `Put the lightest gray color into the desktop color.`